 The child may be placed in a daycare center or foster care.
 Services may be offered to help the child feel safe and cared for.

 - Counseling may help the child feel less scared, depressed, or anxious.
-A counselor can help him talk about how he feels.
+A counselor can help the child talk about how he or she feels.

 - Medicine may be given to calm or relax the child, or to improve sleep.

 What are the risks of psychological abuse?

 If the child is placed in a foster home or care, it may be hard to be away from family or friends.
 Counseling may be emotionally difficult and painful.
 The child's behavior and performance in school may change.
 The child may develop other serious problems.
 These include alcohol or drug use, depression, and problems with self-esteem, moods, and relationships.
 The child may have thoughts of harming himself or herself or others.

 How can I care for a child victim of psychological abuse?